When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Main Results

 \textbf{Time correlated rewards:} Recall that when the rewards are independent and edge probabilities are decomposable, we can view the Bernoulli random variable $s_{it}$ that indicates success/failure of an edge $(i,t)$ as a product of two independent Bernoulli random variables, i.e.,

-here $s_i$ is 1 w.p.\ $p_i$, $s_t$ is 1 w.p.\ $p_t$.
+here $s^t_i$ is 1 w.p.\ $p_i$, $s_t$ is 1 w.p.\ $p_t$.
+Random variable $s_t$ correlates the stochastic rewards of edges incident on $t$ but this is w.l.o.g., for any algorithm that matches $t$ to at most once resource.
 With this viewpoint in mind, consider a more general setting where the random variables $\{s_t\}_{t\in T}$ are not necessarily independent and their values come from an arbitrary joint distribution $\mc{S}_T$ over $\{0,1\}^{m}$.
-Therefore, in the general model, an edge $(i,t)$ succeeds if $s_ts_t=1$, here $\{s_i\}_{i\in I}$ are independent Bernoulli random variables with success probabilities $\{p_i\}_{i\in I}$, and $\{s_t\}_{t\in T}$ are random variables with joint distribution $\mc{S}_T$.
 We call this the setting of time correlated rewards. \begin{theorem} For the setting of time correlated rewards, \alg\ is $(1-1/e)$ competitive against the non-anticipative offline benchmark that knows the joint distribution $\mc{S}_T$. \end{theorem}

-Similar to the proof of Theorem \ref{decomp}, the result above follows from the existence of a value preserving distribution over instances of stochastic rewards with probabilities $p_{it}=p_i$. \begin{lemma} For each instance of time correlated rewards there exists a value preserving distribution over instances of stochastic rewards with probabilities $p_{it}=p_i$. \end{lemma} \begin{proof} Let $\nu$ denote an instance of the time correlated rewards problem with graph $G=(I,T,E)$.
+Similar to the proof of Theorem \ref{decomp}, the result above follows from the existence of a value preserving distribution over instances of stochastic rewards with probabilities $p_{it}=p_i\,\, \forall (i,t)\in E$. \begin{lemma} For each instance of time correlated rewards there exists a value preserving distribution over instances of stochastic rewards with probabilities $p_{it}=p_i\,\, \forall (i,t)\in E$. \end{lemma} \begin{proof} Let $\nu$ denote an instance of the time correlated rewards problem with graph $G=(I,T,E)$.
 Similar to the proof of Lemma \ref{identical}, consider a random sample of values of $\{s_t\}_{t\in T}$ drawn according to distribution $\mc{S}_T$.
 Given a non-anticipative algorithm $\mc{A}$, we use this sample to generate a (partial) sample path of $\nu$ as follows.
 When $\mc{A}$ includes an edge $(i,t)$ in the matching, the edge succeeds if $s_t=1$ and fails otherwise.
-This is a partial sample path of $\nu$ since $\{s_i\}_{i\in I}$ are still random.
+This is a partial sample path of $\nu$ since $\{s^t_i\}_{i\in I, t\in T}$ are still random.
 By ignoring the arrivals where $s_t=0$, we have an instance of stochastic rewards with a reduced set of arrivals $T^*$, reduced edge set $E^*$, and edge probabilities $p_{it}=p_i\,\, \forall (i,t)\in E^*$.
-Taking expectation over the randomness in $\{s_i\}_{i\in I}$, the expected total reward of $\mc{A}$ on this instance is the same as the expected total reward of $\mc{A}$ on the partial sample path of $\nu$. \end{proof}
+Taking expectation over the randomness in $\{s^t_i\}_{i\in I, t\in T}$, the expected total reward of $\mc{A}$ on this instance is the same as the expected total reward of $\mc{A}$ on the partial sample path of $\nu$. \end{proof}